aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Task 1: Create a DDoS Protection plan

+In this task, you will create a DDoS Protection Plan in Azure to provide protection for your Azure resources from Distributed Denial-of-Service (DDoS) attacks.
+The DDoS protection plan helps safeguard against large-scale attacks by using the DDoS Protection Standard.

 1. On the Azure portal home page, in the search box enter **DDoS** and select **DDoS protection plan** when it appears.

 1. Select **+ Create**.